 If your child is too young to blow their own nose, use saline (saltwater) nose spray or drops and a nasal aspirator (or bulb syringe) to remove sticky nasal fluids.
 Clearing a baby's nose before offering fluids can make it easier for them to drink.

-Treat fever using a non-aspirin fever medicine like acetaminophen or, if your child is older than 6 months, ibuprofen.
+Treat discomfort from a fever using a non-aspirin fever medicine like acetaminophen or, if your child is older than 6 months, ibuprofen.
 Do not give aspirin to children who have a viral illness.
 Such use is linked to Reye syndrome, which can be life-threatening.
 Do not use over-the-counter cold medicines, which can be dangerous for young children.

-Can Respiratory Syncytial Virus Be Prevented?
+Can Respiratory Syncytial Virus (RSV) Prevented?